Nauru Food Guide

 Check expiration dates on imported products

-Most food is imported via cargo ship from Australia and Fiji.
-Always check expiration dates on packaged goods as shipping delays can affect freshness.
-Shop at established stores.
+Most food arrives by cargo ship from Australia and Fiji.
+Check expiry dates on packaged goods, since shipping delays can leave products closer to their use-by date than you would expect.
+Buy from established stores.

 Dietary Options